 Soon after meeting Andrew I knew he was the solicitor I wanted to handle my matter.
 He immediately sprang into action which brought me stability and hope during a tumultuous time in my life.
 Andrew was never afraid to give me straight answers to my tough questions which is a true mark of integrity.
 He is clearly at ease in the court environment and I believe his calm and measured demeanour went a long way to helping me secure the best result from my day in court.
 I would certainly recommend you approach Andrew if you need assistance.

 "Andrew Tiedt was very professional and considerate to personal circumstances and gave sound advice that resulted in the best outcome possible.
 Highly recommended."

-The offence of Blackmail is contained in Section 342 of the Criminal Code Act 2002, which states that it is an offence to make an unwarranted demand with menace, with the intention of obtaining a gain, causing a loss or influencing the exercise of a public duty.
+The offence of blackmail is contained in Section 342 of the Criminal Code 2002, which states that it is an offence to make an unwarranted demand with menace, with the intention of obtaining a gain, causing a loss or influencing the exercise of a public duty.